validatedpatterns/docs/ansible-edge-gitops/ideas-for-customization.md

 The [ansible_load_controller.sh](https://github.com/hybrid-cloud-patterns/ansible-edge-gitops/blob/main/scripts/ansible_load_controller.sh) is designed to be relatively easy to customize with a new controller configuration.
 Structurally, it is principally based on [configure_controller.yml](https://github.com/redhat-cop/controller_configuration/blob/devel/playbooks/configure_controller.yml) from the Red Hat Community of Practice [controller_configuration](https://github.com/redhat-cop/controller_configuration) collection.
 The order and specific list of  roles invoked is taken from there.

 To customize it, the main thing would be to replace the different variables in the role tasks with the your own.
 The script includes the roles for variable types that this pattern does not manage in order to make that part straightforward.
+Feel free to add your own roles and playbooks (and add them to the controller configuration script).

 The reason this pattern ships with a script as it does instead of invoking the referenced playbook directly is that several of the configuration elements depend on each other, and there was not a super-convenient place to put things like the controller credentials as the playbook suggests.

+# HOWTO substitute your own container application (instead of ignition)

+1. Adjust the query in the [inventory_preplay.yml](https://github.com/hybrid-cloud-patterns/ansible-edge-gitops/blob/main/ansible/inventory_preplay.yml) either by overriding the vars for the play, or forking the repo and replacing the vars with your own query terms.
+(That is, use your own label(s) and namespace to discover the services you want to connect to.

+1. Adjust or override the vars in the [provision_kiosk.yml](https://github.com/hybrid-cloud-patterns/ansible-edge-gitops/blob/main/ansible/provision_kiosk.yml) playbook to suitable values for your own container application.
+The roles it calls are fairly generic, so changing the vars is all you should need to do.

 # Next Steps